TheRealNin/MVGA/README.md

   * AA reserach time decreased by 30 seconds
   * Protolab cost changed to 40 (from 35)
   * MG now requires research at the AA.
 Costs 10 Tres and takes 30 seconds.
+  * (in summary, the old MG research model is back, but at 10 Tres to research instead of 20)

 * Medpack tech to be implemented later, if possible